laf3991/FLIR-Calibration/README.md

     -file01.tif
     -file02.tif
 ```
-cal_processing looks specifically for folders named after the temperatures for the images.tif
+cal_processing looks specifically for folders named after the temperatures for the images.tif.

 ## cal_processing.py
 This script will generate a csv of the calibration coefficients for each pixel using the calibration images.